Bridget Mary McCormack

-Bridget Mary McCormack (born July 23, 1966) is an American lawyer, professor, and judge.
+Bridget Mary McCormack (born July 23, 1966) is an American lawyer, professor, and retired justice.
 She served on the Michigan Supreme Court from 2013 to 2022, first as an associate justice, and as chief justice from 2019 to 2022.
 Previously she was a professor at the University of Michigan Law School in Ann Arbor, where she taught criminal law and legal ethics and oversaw the law school's clinical programs as associate dean of clinical affairs.
 Her academic work focused on practical experience in legal education.
 McCormack launched and worked in a pediatric advocacy law clinic focusing on children with health problems, and a domestic violence clinic.
-She retired from the Supreme Court at the end of 2022.
+She retired from the Supreme Court at the end of 2022 and became President and Chief Executive Officer of the American Arbitration Association in February 2023.

 Education

 The older sister of actress Mary and filmmaker Will, McCormack grew up in Plainfield, New Jersey and graduated from Wardlaw-Hartridge School in 1984.
 She received her Bachelor of Arts with honors in political science and philosophy from Trinity College in Connecticut in 1988.
 She received her Juris Doctor from New York University School of Law, where she was a Root-Tilden Scholar, in 1991.